rpmuller/ePubs/WesternPhilosophy.md

 (Objekt) is Idea an Object which embraces all characteristics in its unity."

+1 The definition in German is; "Zfcr Begriff tier Idee, dem die Idee als wlche der Gegcnstand, dem das Objekt fif uf."
+Except in Hegel, Gcgenttand and Objekt are synonyms.

 The original German is even more difficult.
 1 The essence of the matter is, however, somewhat less complicated than Hegel makes it seem.
 The Absolute Idea is pure thought thinking about pure thought.
 This is all that God does throughout the ages truly a Professor's God.
 Hegel goes on to say: "This unity is consequently the absolute and all truth, the Idea which thinks itself."

-1 The definition in German is; "Zfcr Begriff tier Idee, dem die Idee als wlche der Gegcnstand, dem das Objekt fif uf."
-Except in Hegel, Gcgenttand and Objekt are synonyms.

-761

-WESTERN PHILOSOPHICAL THOUGHT

 I come now to a singular feature of Hegel's philosophy, which distinguishes it from the philosophy of Plato or Plotinus or